-One method of pricing requires that you first determine your annual costs of operating a practice.
+This cost plus or overhead plus method of pricing requires that you determine your annual costs of operating a law practice.
 Annual operational cost is calculated by adding all expenses connected to your practice, such as office rent, equipment, salaries, supplies, taxes, insurance and utilities.

 Then, calculate the number of hours billed in a year.
 Go back through time billing records to help determine this figure, or estimate the time spent on matters.